ASNA/SunFarm/docs/program-bootstrap.md

 permalink: /program-bootstrap/
 ---

-To support the [IBMi RPG Developer's Model](https://asnaqsys.github.io/concepts/background/ibmi-developer-model.html), every time a `QSys Program` is called there is logic that runs which may be important to understand.
+To support the [IBM i RPG Developer's Model](https://asnaqsys.github.io/concepts/background/ibmi-developer-model.html), every time a `QSys Program` is called there is logic that runs which may be important to understand.
 We will refer in this topic to this code as **Program Bootstrap** code.

 [ASNA QSys docs Concepts](https://asnaqsys.github.io/concepts/enhancements/nomad-tools.html) mentions the need for explicit Boilerplate code *on every program*, given that C# is a [General Purpose Programming Language](https://en.wikipedia.org/wiki/General-purpose_programming_language).
 This Boilerplate code implementing the *Program Bootstrap* logic is produced during migration using the same `<program-name>.cs` source file (mostly at the end of the file).